Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 US Tax Considerations for Online Sellers

-When selling on platforms like Vinted or eBay in the United States, you need to be aware of tax implications that could affect your online selling activity.
+When selling on platforms like Vinted or eBay in the United States, being aware of tax implications is important and could affect online selling activity.

 IRS Reporting Requirements